Skip to main content

 ‘Putting cleats on wade boots is ridiculous; it’s like arguing over what kind of cup improves drinking hemlock.’ — McDowell

-- Fish will bolt if a sound is unnatural to it, but fish will get used to road traffic and other human-made noises if they are the repeated.
-However, clomping along with cleats in your wade shoes is plain ridiculous.
+• Fish will bolt if a sound is unnatural, but fish will get used to road traffic and other human-made noises if repeated.
+However, clomping along with cleats in your wading boots is plain ridiculous.
 Slam a fly on the water and forget about a redo – they’re all gone.
-However, plop a damselfly on the water and you’re good.
+However, plop a damselfly on the water, and you’re good.

-- All of the above should alert you that your cast, fly selection, and all critical retrieve need to be planned out.
-Oh, and greenish-blue fly line and leader material are less visible.
-Don’t kid yourself about fluoro.
+• All of the above should alert you that your cast, fly selection, and all critical retrieve must be planned out.
+Oh, and the greenish-blue fly line and leader material are less visible.
+Don’t kid yourself about Fluoro.